-Review of Updated Plan Revision related to removal of PUD reserves pursuant to review of updated drilling and development plan Revision to Net Proved Reserves (MMBoe) Revision to Net PUD Reserves (MMBoe) (250) Explanation See above related discussion.
-Evaluation of Inter-Related Factors Prices for crude oil, NGLs and natural gas 194 29 Upward revisions attributable to an increase in the average prices used in EOG's year-end 2021 reserves estimates as compared to the average prices used in EOG's year-end 2020 reserves estimates.
+Review of Updated Plan Revision related to removal of PUD reserves pursuant to review of updated drilling and Revision to Net Proved Reserves (MMBoe) Revision to Net PUD Reserves (MMBoe) (250) Explanation See above related discussion. development plan Evaluation of Inter-Related Evaluation of Inter-Related Factors Prices for crude oil, NGLs and natural gas 194 29 Upward revisions attributable to an increase in the average prices used in EOG's year-end 2021 reserves estimates as compared to the average prices used in EOG's year-end 2020 reserves estimates.
 Well performance forecasts (13) (51) Downward revisions attributable to EOG's forecasted decrease in well performance in certain locations.
 Marketing-related changes (e.g., ethane rejection elections) relating to the sale of production (69) (38) Downward revisions attributable to EOG's "ethane rejection" elections during 2021 - that is, EOG's elections to reduce receipt of ethane (an NGL) from the natural gas stream and instead receive residue natural gas (that includes ethane) at the tailgate of the processing plant.
 The additional natural gas reserves attributable to such elections are outweighed by lower NGLs reserves.
-Ownership interest changes 8 0 Upward revision attributable to ownership interest changes.
-Changes in Opex 16 5 Upward revisions attributable to improved/lower Opex, resulting in an increase in reserves that are economically producible.
-Net Revisions Attributable to Inter-Related Factors Total Revisions 136 (114) (55)
+Ownership interest changes 8 Upward revision attributable to ownership interest changes.
+Changes in operating costs 16 5 Upward revisions attributable to improved/lower operating costs, resulting in an increase in reserves that are economically producible.
+Net Revisions Attributable to Inter-Related Factors 136 (55) Total Revisions (114) (305)